wilfredbtan/ImageScrollView/README.md

 # ImageScrollView

-A control help you display an image, with zoomable and scrollable feature easily.
+A control help you display an image, with zoomable and scrollable features easily.

 ### About
-When you make an application, has photo viewer feature, the photo viewer usually need zoomable and scrollable feature, to make user view photo more detail.
+When you make an application, has photo viewer feature, the photo viewer usually need zoomable and scrollable features, to make user view photo more details.
 This control help you display image, with zoomable and scrollable feature easily.

 #### Compatible